Skip to main content Skip to main navigation Skip to search

 Notice to Industry 8: Horse Importer responsibilities - New Zealand and New Caledonia

-The purpose of this document is for importing agents and their staff and contractors involved with the import of horses from New Zealand and New Caledonia to be aware of their responsibilities and their obligation to comply with these requirements.
+The purpose of this document is to inform horse importers from New Zealand and New Caledonia, their staff and contractors of their responsibilities and obligations to comply with specific requirements.

 This document is provided for information only.
 To the extent that this document is inconsistent with any import permit, direction or authorisation, the terms and conditions of the import permit, direction or authorisation take precedence and will apply.
 Failure to comply with a condition of an import permit, direction, industry notice or authorisation may constitute an offence.

-The Department of Agriculture, Water and the Environment (the department) is responsible for regulating the import of horses and has developed conditions that manage the associated biosecurity risks.
-New Zealand and New Caledonia are free from many of the equine diseases of biosecurity concern to Australia, including equine influenza (EI), so horses imported from these two countries do not need to complete post-arrival quarantine (PAQ) following arrival into Australia
+The department is responsible for regulating the import of horses and has developed conditions that manage the associated biosecurity risks.
+New Zealand and New Caledonia are free from many of the equine diseases of biosecurity concern to Australia, including equine influenza (EI), so horses imported from these two countries do not need to complete post-arrival quarantine (PAQ) following their arrival into Australia

 The importer must: